• Skip to primary navigation

 There is no update for Chromecast Ultra or Chromecast Audio this year.
 Update: Google discontinued Chromecast Audio in early 2019.

-This Chromecast guide explains the new features of Chromecast 2018 (3rd gen of Chromecast), and whether it is worth to update your Chromecast.
+This Chromecast guide explains the new features of Chromecast 2018 (3rd gen of Chromecast) and whether it is worth updating your Chromecast.

 What are the new features in Chromecast 2018 (3rd gen of Chromecast)?